-- 3. The liquid used here is clear and colorless, and yet the film shows beautiful colors when illuminated with white light!
-Considering what white light is, where might the colors be coming from? - 4.
-If the film was illuminated with monochromatic red light instead of white light, - a.
-Formerly red areas would look \\\\\ - b.
-Formerly blue areas would look \\\\\ - 5.
-This film is a liquid, and liquids flow.
-Use these facts to propose an explanation for the swirling movement of the colors seen in soap bubble films. - 6.
-This film is a liquid, liquid flows, and gravity does effect it.
-When the bottle is left tilted for a period of time, - a.
-Where does the film become thickest? - b.
-Where does the film become thinnest? \\\\\ - c.
-If 25 dots could be placed at points that all have the same film thickness, what would their placement look like? - d.
-What effect does this thickness gradient (transition) appear to have on the color pattern?

-- e.
-Describe any complete visible spectrum (ROYGBIV) patterns observed. - 7.
-A clear/colorless or dark/black area will eventually become apparent in the tilted film. - a.
-Roughly when and where in the film does it appear? - b.
+3. The liquid used here is clear and colorless, and yet the film shows beautiful colors when illuminated with white light!
+Considering what white light is, where might the colors be coming from?

+4. If th he film was illuminated with monochromatic red light instead of white light, a.
+Formerly red areas would look b.
+Formerly blue areas would look 5. s film is a liquid, and liquids flow.
+Use these facts to propose an explanation for the swirlir ors seen in soap bubble films. ng movement of the 6. s film is a liquid, liquid flows, and gravity does effect it.
+When the bottle is left tilted for a Where does the film become thickest? b.
+Where does the film become thinnest?
+C. If 25 dots could be placed at points that all have the same film thickness, what would the r placement look like? d.
+What effect does this thickness gradient (transition) appear to have on the color pattern? ı e.
+Describe any complete visible spectrum (ROYGBIV) patterns observed.
+7. A c lear/colorless or dark/black area will eventually become apparent in the tilted film. a.
+Roughly when and where in the film does it appear? b.
 Does such an area seem to grow larger or shrink with time?

-8. The liquid in the container is clear and colorless, but the thin liquid film is colorful.

-a.
-Write a hypothesis about observed colors, thin films, thickness of films, etc.
+8. The e liquid in the container is clear and colorless, but the thin liquid film is colorful. a.
+Wri te a hypothesis about observed colors, thin films, thickness of films, etc.

-A lot goes on here, so read the following carefully!
-Some of the ambient (surrounding) light approaching the soap film from a particular direction reflects off of the film and some enters the film.
-Some of the light that enters the film reflects off the back surface of the film and exits, a bit later in time, due to distance traveled, to join the original reflected light.
-The light that goes through the film slows down due to refraction.
-Finally, the light will also experience a 180° phase shift any time it reflects off a 'slower' medium.
-All of these factors combine to determine whether the light experiences constructive or destructive interference.
+A lot goes on here, so read the following carefully! the ambient (surrounding) light approaching the from a particular direction reflects off of the film enters the film.
+Some of the light that enters the reflects off the back surface of the film and exits, a time, due to distance traveled, to join the original light.
+The light that goes through the film slows to refraction.
+Finally, the light will also experience phase shift any time it reflects off a 'slower' All of these factors combine to determine whether experiences constructive or destructive interference.

-b.
+Some of soap film and some film bit later in reflected down due a 180° medium. the light b.
 Use the reflected ray paths labeled 1 & 2 in the diagram, and knowledge of waves (wavelength, Snell's Law, constructive and destructive interference, etc.) to refine the hypothesis on the last page about how the observed colors in thin films occur.